DRC Workshops

 Polylactic acid (PLA) is a thermoplastic made from things like corn starch and sugar cane.
 It is relatively easy to work with and can be recycled into new filament or composted in an industrial compost facility.
 One downside of PLA is that it has a relatively low melt point (it can warp when left out in a car on a very hot day).

 PETG is a bit stronger and more resistant to moisture and UV than PLA.
-It is less likely to fail when best or twisted than PLA is, making it a better choice for parts.
+It is less likely to fail when bent or twisted than PLA is, making it a better choice for parts.
 It’s also got a higher melt point than PLA.
 It’s less environmentally friendly than PLA, so we print with it far less and try to reduce scrap when printing.

 Thermoplastic Polyurethane is a flexible, rubbery filament that can be used for parts that need some give and flexibility.
 It can be difficult to work with, and cannot be used when humidity is high in the DRC.